Home

 3

-Participation requires a recorded deed restriction confirming that the approved fallowed area will remain out of irrigated agricultural production through December 31, 2039.
+Participation requires a recorded agreement between the landowner and the County confirming that the approved fallowed area will remain out of irrigated agricultural production through December 31, 2039.
+This agreement will run with the land.

 1. Review the document